himanshu-sagar/Binary_Search_Trees/README.md

 7. Preorder(Argument)

-	Argument: Root Node of BST which needs to be traversed Returns : List of elements after preorder traversal
+	Argument: Root Node of BST which needs to be traversed</br>
+	Returns : List of elements after preorder traversal

 8. Postorder(Argument)